- Postdoctoral research fellow, University of Hong Kong

 Kit Wai is a postdoctoral research fellow at the University of Hong Kong investigating the interaction of circadian clock with hypoxia inducible factors (Hif-αs) in regulation of cartilage matrix homeostasis.
 His research focus on how environmental hypoxia could regulate the chondrocyte circadian clock and orchestrate the homeostasis of cartilage extracellular matrix.

-In RUBICON, Kit will visit the laboratory of Prof. Qing-Jun Meng, at Wellcome Centre for Cell-Matrix Research in the University of Manchester, UK, for 3 months.
+In RUBICON, Kit visited the laboratory of Prof. Qing-Jun Meng, at Wellcome Centre for Cell-Matrix Research in the University of Manchester, UK, for 3 months.
 There he learned 1. real time bioluminescence recording in Bmal1::luc and Per2::luc luciferase-based reporter ATDC5 cell lines and articular chondrocytes harvested from Per2::luc reporter mouse femoral head 2.
 Extraction of mRNA from Hif-αs-induced mouse femoral head articular chondrocytes for RNA-seq and qPCR analysis.
 This will advance our understanding of Hif-αs manipulate the circadian rhythmic oscillations of clock-related genes and chondrocyte-specific genes and implications of the importance of environmental oxygen tension in cartilage extracellular matrix homeostasis.